Vis4Sense/student-projects/2023-2024/muhamad-hermawan/LLMs Benchmark/readme.md

 The distribution of the test set is same as the subset population (Neutral: 61.4%, Positive: 25,2%, Negative: 13,4%)

-the average number of word of the test dataset is 22 words/tokens
+the average number of word of the test dataset is 22 words/tokens Prompt used are inspired from Wenxuan Zhang et al. Titled Sentiment Analysis in the Era of Large Language Models: A Reality Check:
+"Please perform news sentiment classification task: \n\nNEWS: {news}'\n\n Assign a sentiment label from ['negative', 'neutral', 'positive'].
+Return label only without any other text.\nLABEL:"

 dataset example:
 | Sentence | Label |